Synthesizable Molecular Generation via Soft-constrained GFlowNets with Rich Chemical Priors: Method

-using graph-based genetic operations from \citet{jensen2019graph}, and obtain the corresponding trajectory $\tau^-_{\text{mut}}$ directly in the SMILES space.
-On the other hand, auxiliary search procedures such as genetic search~\citep{kim2024genetic} can be applied within $\mathcal{D}^+$ to discover high-reward synthesizable molecules, which are then reused during replay training via reward-prioritized sampling.
+Beyond storing trajectories encountered during training, the off-policy replay framework allows controlled manipulation of buffer contents.
+In particular, synthesizable molecules in $\mathcal{D}^+$ can be locally mutated to generate additional negative samples, which are added to $\mathcal{D}^-$.
+For a given positive sample $x^+$, we generate $x^-_{\text{mut}} = \texttt{Mutate}(x^+)$, using graph-based genetic operations from \citet{jensen2019graph}, and obtain the corresponding trajectory $\tau^-_{\text{mut}}$ directly in the SMILES space.
+On the other hand, auxiliary search procedures such as genetic search \citep{kim2024genetic} can be applied within $\mathcal{D}^+$ to discover high-reward synthesizable molecules, which are then reused during replay training via reward-prioritized sampling.

 \paragraph{Auxiliary loss} We define the auxiliary loss as

 where $s(\tau)=\log P_F(\tau)$ denotes the sequence-level score assigned by the forward policy, thus $\exp(s(\tau)) = P_F.$ In practice, when mutation-based negatives are used, the auxiliary loss is computed separately and summed with the buffer-based term.
 With the auxiliary loss, we define the replay training loss for as